3D scanning for reverse engineering a Formula 1 car and 3D printing a mini copy

-As James Slater of Delcam explained, “The front and rear fins of the car were modelled as solids, created by taking sections through the mesh, extruding them and then merging the separate pieces together using simple Boolean operations.
+As James Slater of Delcam explained, “The front and rear fins of the car were modeled as solids, created by taking sections through the mesh, extruding them and then merging the separate pieces together using simple Boolean operations.
 This work was actually done by a summer placement student, who had only had one week’s training before embarking on the project.
 Meanwhile, one of our more experienced engineers was tackling the more demanding surface construction needed for the body.
 The end result was a fully detailed, hybrid surface and solid 3D model that would be virtually impossible to make using any other software.
 Of course, one of the most important things in any RE project is to have a high quality, accurate mesh to start with.”

 The printed 3D replica of the F1 car.

 A close-up of the scale model of the F1 car.

 The car was surfaced at full size.
 Once it was scaled down, some of the thinner areas, in particular the wishbones and spoilers were thickened up in PowerSHAPE.
 The digital copy of the car was then 3D printed on Objet Eden 500V with a print layer of 0.016 mm.